Tube strikes in November: When are they and which lines are affected?

 Here is what TfL says:

+4 November: Normal service but customers are advised to check before they travel.

-5-6 November: Severe disruption, any services that run will start late and finish early.
+5-6 November: Severe disruption is expected with most lines not running on the London Underground.
+Any services that run will start late and finish early.

 8 November: Severe disruption on the tube and the night tube, any services that run will start late and finish early.